twongCMU/DingPiesAreDone/README.md

 * pip install apds9960
 * pip install sparkfun-qwiic  <-- 7/31/2020 404 error see https://github.com/sparkfun/Qwiic_Py/issues/5 I ended up cloning the git repo, deleting the affected dir, then doing an install
 * pip install gevent

+* apds9960 above is a 3rd party library that implements a Python wrapper for the C driver https://github.com/liske/python-apds9960

 ## Running it
 source venv/bin/activate